-Two alterations for making this pasta salad ahead of time: the dressing and the herbs.
+Two suggestions for making this pasta salad ahead of time: the dressing and the herbs.

 As the salad rests, the pasta absorbs the dressing.
 I suggest making extra dressing (usually an extra half recipe will do).
 Toss the salad with some of the extra dressing, to taste, right before serving.

 The fresh chopped herbs start to brown as they rest.
 I suggest slicing and stirring in the herbs right before serving the salad.

 To make this recipe vegan, simply leave out the feta cheese.
 Also, be sure to use agave nectar, rather than honey, in the dressing.
 Otherwise, the salad is completely plant-based.

 Absolutely!
 The salad's protein comes from chickpeas.
 To make the salad heartier and more protein-packed, consider adding grilled chicken strips, cooked and diced shrimp, or even tofu cubes.
 Or double up on the chickpeas.

 To prevent the salad from getting soggy, ensure that the orzo is well-drained and cooled before mixing it with the other ingredients.

 To transport pasta salad, use an airtight container with a secure lid.
 You can also cover the top with plastic wrap before sealing the container to prevent any dressing leakage.
 Keep it chilled until you're ready to serve.